 And the tear suffused their faces and their hearts with anguish

 Sorrow-laden and lamenting to their cheerless homes returned.

 VI - CROSSING THE GANGES.
 BHARAD-VAJA'S HERMITAGE

-Morning dawned, and far they wandered, by their people loved and lost,
+Morning dawned, and far they wandered, by their people loved

 Drove through grove and flowering woodland, rippling rill and river crost,